List of North American dinosaurs: History

 During the Early Cretaceous, new dinosaurs evolved to replace the old ones.
 Sauropods were still present, but they were not as diverse as they were in the Jurassic Period.
 Theropods from the Early Cretaceous of North America include dromaeosaurids such as Deinonychus and Utahraptor, the carnosaur Acrocanthosaurus, and the coelurosaur Microvenator.
 Sauropods included Astrodon, Brontomerus, and Sauroposeidon.
 Ornithischians were more diverse than they were in the Jurassic Period.
-Tenontosaurus, Dakotadon, Protohadros, and Eolambia are some of the ornithopods that lived during this time period.
+Tenontosaurus, Dakotadon, and Hippodraco are some of the ornithopods that lived during this time period.
 Ankylosaurs replaced their stegosaur cousins in the Cretaceous.
 Ankylosaurs from the Early Cretaceous of North America include Sauropelta and Gastonia.
 Therizinosaurs such as Falcarius are also known from the Early Cretaceous of North America.